Mr Muan Lim (Chair)

-A/Prof Jennifer Grafton
+Professor Jennifer Grafton

 Associate Dean, Global Engagement

-Jennifer Grafton is an Associate Professor in the Department of Accounting in the Faculty of Business and Economics at the University of Melbourne.
+Jennifer Grafton is a Professor in the Department of Accounting in the Faculty of Business and Economics at the University of Melbourne.
 Prior to completing her Ph.D at the University of Melbourne and joining the Faculty she worked as a business consultant at Arthur Andersen.
 Jennifer’s current research focuses on issues of organisational performance management and control.
 She has a particular interest in these issues in not-for-profit contexts.
 Jennifer’s teaching experience spans a range of subjects in management accounting and control and business forensics across undergraduate, postgraduate and executive education programs.
 Jennifer is a member of the Institute of Chartered Accountants in Australia, sits on the editorial board of the Journal of Applied Accounting Research, and is a director on the Children’s Protection Society Board of Management.

-A/Prof Helen Hu
+Prof Helen Hu

 Director, Centre for Asian Business and Economics

-Helen Hu is an Associate Professor in Strategy and International Business in the Department of Management and Marketing, the University of Melbourne.
+Helen Hu is a Professor in Strategy and International Business in the Department of Management and Marketing, the University of Melbourne.
 She is the Director of the Centre for Asian Business and Economics (CABE) in the University of Melbourne.
 Her research interests are corporate governance with focuses on boards of directors, ownership structure, IPO, and internationalization of Asian firms.
 Helen’s work has been nominated and awarded at leading international conferences and published in Academy of Management Journal, Strategic Management Journal, among others.
 She has also been awarded Deans' Prize for Exceptional Distinction in Research and several Deans’ Certificates for Research Excellence and for Teaching Excellence at the University of Melbourne.
 In addition, Helen was appointed as an Honorary Research Fellow at Monash University, where she obtained her PhD in international business.
 She is also a member of Australian Institute of Company Directors (AICD) and a regular commentator on Sky News, SBS and China Radio International on issues relating to business in China and Asia.

 Prof Craig Jeffrey